-As you may have heard, Spotify have lowered their target playback level to the equivalent of -14 LUFS integrated.
+As you may have heard, Spotify normalises to -14 LUFS.

 The major platforms have been doing this for a while now.
-Spotify just recently reduced their playback level from -11 LUFS integrated to -14.
-Meaning they simply turned down their target level by 3dB / 3LU.
+Spotify once reduced their playback level from -11 LUFS integrated to -14.
+Meaning they reduced their target level by 3dB / 3LU.

 Many will have you believe that this means that you have to match it.
 They will tell you that you must master to that level for the best possible result.